djhshih/patefiant/README.md

 # Other programs

-Simple scripts for retrieving and compiling some programs are available, such as `python2` and `python3`.
+Simple scripts for retrieving, compiling, and installing some programs are available, such as `python2` and `python3`.
 Chances are your system already comes with its own python.
 With a local installation of python, however, you can manage your own packages using `pip`!